pusher/faros/docs/3_configuration.md

 When a Faros controller is handling `gittracks`, you can restrict it to only handling `GitTracks` within one namespace with the `--namespace=$namespace` flag.
-If the flag is empty, all namespaces are handled.
+If the namespace flag is empty, all namespaces are handled.

 `--clustergittrack-mode` takes the following options